pauline-rugwevera/kinder-speech/README.md

 I encountered the following bugs while developing the website:

 * The hero image was shrinking from screens 1100px wide and below.

-* There was too much gap between programs and about images and text.
+To fix this, I removed the hero container height that was set initially, then set the image height to 50%, width 100%, then position to relative.
 * The form could not perform as expected.
-* There were some missing closing tags.

- However the bugs have been corrected
+It could submit even without the user's message.
+To fix, I added required attribute to the textarea.

 ### Validator Testing
 * HTML